 “Dean’s List, Magna Cum Laude Honors, Golden Key International Honor Society, Sigma Epsilon Rho Honor Society”

-Wow, impressive.
-Unfortunately, all I see is that this person is very, very good in structured environments with standardized systems for measuring his performance.
+Impressive.
+Unfortunately, all I see is that this person is very, very good in structured environments, with standardized systems for measuring his performance.

 And that makes me confident that he won’t be a good fit for my startup client.

 Hey, I could be wrong.
 But there’s nothing about the way he approached this job opening or his resume that tells me otherwise.

 And that’s all I’m looking for in any of these resumes.
 Something that tells me why I should hire you.

 I want to hire you.
 I really, really do.
 Please, just show me why I should.

 I would hire the first person that led their resume by simply saying: